Sami-Mangal/customer_banking/README.md

 # Customer Banking

-This is a customer banking system that allows users to calcul;ate and track nterest earned on savings and CD accounts.
+This is a customer banking system that allows users to calculate and track nterest earned on savings and CD accounts.
 By running this application, users will be able to enter their savings and CD account information, see the interest earned, and view the updated balances after a specified number of months.

 # Python code Files